Eastern Michigan Eagles: Facilities

 EMU Athletics oversees and uses several facilities on the EMU campus such as the George Gervin GameAbove Center, Bowen Field House, Eagle Crest Resort (Ypsilanti, Michigan), the Indoor Practice Facility (the bubble), Olds-Robb Rec/IM, Oestrike Stadium and Rynearson Stadium.

 Rynearson Stadium opened in 1969 and is the largest facility on the campus.
 Convocation Center is a multi-purpose arena that opened on December 9, 1998, is the largest indoor facility.
 Bowen Field House is used by Eastern Michigan Eagles track and field, Eastern Michigan Eagles wrestling, and Eastern Michigan Eagles gymnastics.
 Oestrike Stadium is used for baseball and softball events.
 The newest building operated by athletics is the Indoor Practice Facility, which opened in 2010.
 Six intercollegiate sports use the facility which include football, baseball, softball, women's soccer and men's and women's golf.

 Sponsored sports

-Eastern Michigan University offers 17 NCAA Division I varsity sports, 6 for men and 11 for women.
+Eastern Michigan University offers 19 NCAA Division I varsity sports, 7 for men and 12 for women.
+All sports compete in the MAC — women's rowing had long been an exception, with the Eagles competing in the Coastal Athletic Association through 2024–25, but the MAC added women's rowing as a sponsored sport in 2025–26.
+EMU will add two more women's sports in 2026–27—flag football, part of the NCAA Emerging Sports for Women program, and lightweight rowing, not sanctioned by the NCAA.
+Neither is sponsored by the MAC.